New Jersey

 Clean Slate cases

-A task force was established to implement the automated features of the new law.
+Petition-based clean slate: A task force was established to implement the automated features of the new law.
 Pending that implementation, and as an interim measure, Section 7 of the 2019 law provides that individuals eligible for relief under the “clean slate” provision may petition the court for relief beginning in June 2020.
 If the person is determined by the court to be eligible, expungement is mandatory.
 The provision applicable to petition-based expungement that makes a prior expungement disqualifying does not apply to “clean slate” expungement.
 See Section 7(a).
-While the petition-based “clean slate” expungement will go into effect in June 2020, there is no deadline for implementation of the automated system authorized by the law, but an e-filing system has been implemented in the interim (see description above).
+In 2024, municipal violations were added to the “clean slate” petition process, and individuals were allowed to file in the jurisdiction of their residence.
+See A5826.

-Automatic expungement and vacatur of remaining sentences: Section 6 of the 2019 law (further amended by the 2021 law) directed the development, within three months of the law’s effective date, of an automatic system for sealing records from the public (“by operation of law”) for specified indictable and disorderly marijuana or hashish offenses. §§ 2C:52-5.2, 2C:52-6.1.
+Automatic expungement and vacatur of remaining sentences: Section 6 of the 2019 law (further amended by the 2021 law) directed the development, within three months of the law’s effective date, of an automatic system for sealing records from the public (“by operation of law”) for specified indictable and disorderly marijuana or hashish offenses.
+N.J.
+Stat. §§ 2C:52-5.2, 2C:52-6.1.
 Eligible offenses include possession of six ounces or less of marijuana, § 2C:52-10; or manufacture, distribution, or possession with intent to distribute 1 ounce or less of marijuana or 5 grams of hashish (including if charged as being within 1,000 feet of a school or 500 feet of a public building). § 2C:52-5.
 (Sealing of offenses of manufacturing, dispensing, and possession with intent to manufacture or dispense were added by a 2021 law.)
 If a financial assessment is unpaid at the time of sealing, the court shall convert the unpaid portion to a civil judgement.
 In the interim, Section 5 authorizes courts upon petition to seal the record immediately upon completion of sentence. § 2C:52-5.1.

 On September 16, 2021, the New Jersey courts reported that 362,000 marijuana convictions had been expunged since the decriminalization law became effective on July 1.